 One of the most unique pieces of Trackers’ safety infrastructure happens every morning.
 It's called "Safety Stand Up Meeting."
 Every member of the staff takes a turn voicing their thoughts on the upcoming day.
 They consider their Site Safety Profile, observations of previous days, students who have demonstrated needs for additional attention and much more.
 We then brainstorm refinements and growth in our strategy.
 We believe this is the most important thing we do.
 It prevents our safety policies from becoming something people read in a manual one day and forget the next.
 At Trackers we understand that overreliance on only policies can lead to someone saying, "But it wasn't in the Handbook!"

 “Always expect the unexpected” is a motto Trackers lives by.
 We choose to see safety as a continuous and intelligent dialogue, always improving based on the real world experience of those responsible for it.

 We feature small groups of 12-14.
 On very rare occasion we will exceed that due to siblings or friends wanting to be in the same group.
 The standard ratio is 1 instructor to 6 or 7 students.
 One lead instructor and one assistant instructor work together to create the most personal experience possible.
 We constantly account for and monitor all students within our immediate area.
 Even within this direct oversight, we require students to always work with a buddy.

 What is your discipline policy?

 Recognizing that we have high expectations for the activities in our programs, we have one of the most immediate discipline policies for camps.
-If a camper is not choosing to listen to directions and work with the expectations set by the instructor, we will ask them to stay home for one day.
+If a camper is choosing not to listen to directions and work within the expectations set by the instructor, we will ask them to stay home for one day.
 This allows us to focus on the other campers who are choosing to participate in a positive way.
 We take personal and quality experiences seriously.
 We are not baby sitters; we are educators bringing real life back to camps.